 I should also point out we’re childless for now; our household budget would be very different if we had someone to care for.

 Living Better & Happier

 Part of living more frugally is being able to live a happier life too.
 I believe more in moments and experiences more than things.
 In knowledge more than the material.
 So we shifted away from buying household decor, new appliances, etc. We have what we need.
 Sure, from time to time we’ll need things for the house or new sneakers or a coat.
 But, mostly, we’re now spending our “extra money” on museums, trips, and cultural-type events.
 We can feel better about these choices knowing that we’re lowering our cost of living to make this stuff possible.
-We’re lucky that, overall, our regular monthly expenses are already minimal: rent, car, insurance, utilities, student loans – that’s it.
+We’re lucky that, overall, our regular monthly expenses are already minimal, we got lucky to get a life insurance quote that was so good, it was impossible to pass up.
+We’ve actually been quite lucky on our rent, car, insurance, utilities and student student loans.
 No payments for furniture, electronics, etc.